You’ve just been offered a promotion—congratulations! But is that promotion the right move for you?

 7. What if you don’t want the job?

 If you decide to turn down the promotion, make sure your employer knows you appreciated the offer.
 Maybe now is not the right time for you, but you might want another chance at it later:

-- Remind your employer of the value you bring to your current work.
+- Remind your employer of the value and leadership you bring to your current work.